FeatureBaseDB/featurebase-docs/README.md

 ### Important files

-**IMPORTANT** [Contact Docs Review Team](https://app.slack.com/client/T2M810Z29/C02JJQR01EY) if you wish to make an alteration to any of these files.
+**IMPORTANT** Create a [Git Issue](https://github.com/FeatureBaseDB/featurebase-docs/issues) if you need to make any changes to the following settings.

 | Filename | Purpose |
 |---|---|